 - Statements from any passengers or other witnesses

-You can call the Albuquerque Police Department to check on when your accident report is available.
+You can call the Albuquerque Police Department to check on when your traffic accident Albuquerque report is available.
 Reach them by calling 505-768-2200.
 Provide them with your name and other identifying information.

 When a report is available, you can order a copy in one of a couple of ways.
-First, you can walk in and order a copy in person by visiting the Law Enforcement Center, which is located at 400 Roma Avenue NW, Albuquerque, NM 87102.
+First, you can walk in and order your Albuquerque police department accident reports in person by visiting the Law Enforcement Center, which is located at 400 Roma Avenue NW, Albuquerque, NM 87102.

 They are open Monday through Friday, from 7:00 am to 5:00 pm.